 Sports is something where we can all understand very clearly what that means—if you get drafted.
 Getting into law school, it's not as dramatic and it doesn't provide the [same] type of tension.
 We needed something that said to the audience very clearly: "This will change things.
 I'm getting out."
 Hockey fit.
 And in its own way, hockey fits with this being a Canadian piece.
 We all understand that black folks out there are a new thing to them.
 We've all heard stories that small town hockey fans weren't exactly the most accepting of dark skin.

 Completely.
-This is a black neighbourhood at the end of a road, at the end of another road, that is very far away from the city.
+This is a black neighborhood at the end of a road, at the end of another road, that is very far away from the city.
 You're not going there unless you have to.
 And then the white community is a blue-collar community that's very far away from where North Preston is.
-So you have these very separate neighbourhoods that have been feeding each other ideas about each other's communities and then you put these kids together in high school.
+So you have these very separate neighborhoods that have been feeding each other ideas about each other's communities and then you put these kids together in high school.
 And that's when everyone starts smashing into one another.
 But yeah, everywhere you go, any time you find a good bunch of racism, I guarantee you the people who are mad at the other people don't know the other people.